YG-PYTHON/Class-project/README.md

-traindata.py – In this Python file, a written script to build the model and train our chatbot. tk_gui.py – This is the Python script to implement GUI for chatbot.
+traindata.py – In this Python file, a written script to build the model and train our chatbot.

+tk_gui.py – This is the Python script to implement GUI for chatbot.

+ To apply the code to another data source, first we need to identify the file format and use the required liberary to open and load it usually files used in deep learning have same format

 Files included
 - data file( intent.json)